Category Archives: romance

 She sits at a random table in the back of the ballroom with a disparate group of strangers, most of whom should have known to send regrets (but not before sending something nice off from the registry).

-Watch the trailer and enjoy the simple story about misfits who know they are better and deserve a better table.
+Enjoy the simple story about misfits who know they are better and deserve a better table.

 “Collide” Interview With Hoult and Jones

-Directed by Eran Creevy, Collide follows a young American couple plunged into an adrenaline-pumping game of cat and mouse across Europe.
+He’s plunged into an adrenaline-pumping game of cat and mouse across Europe.
 They find themselves caught between two ruthless, feuding criminals.

 The wild, intricately folded, twisted story begins after a heist goes wrong.
 Casey Stein, played by Hoult, finds himself running from a ruthless gang headed by mob boss Hagen, played by Hopkins.
 Now Casey has precious cargo that belongs to Hagen, who will stop at nothing to retrieve it.
 Left with no choice, Casey calls his former employer and drug smuggler Geran, played by Kingsley, to protect his long-time girlfriend Juliette, played by Jones, before Hagen gets his hands on her.
 Casey sets out on an adrenaline-fueled car chase on the German highways to save the love of his life before it’s too late.